Ahh — the never-ending quest to create the perfect, predictable sales cycle. To figure it out would be like discovering the Holy Grail of sales.

 If you wait for your prospect to request help, however, you might be waiting forever.
 Proactively volunteer your expertise by asking during discovery, “Have you ever purchased anything [in this category, of this complexity, to solve this issue] before?”

 Follow up with, “Would you like some suggestions?”

 Together, craft a detailed timeline along with an installation, implementation, or delivery plan.
 Include the key stakeholders, at which point they typically get involved, their likely objectives and/or priorities, and how to appeal to each one to get them on board.

-With this plan in hand, your prospect will have a far easier time navigating the buying process.
-Your sales cycle will be noticeably shorter.
+With this plan, your prospect has a far easier time navigating the buying process, and your sales cycle will be noticeably shorter.

 Hiding from objections doesn’t make them disappear.
 In fact, the longer you wait to surface the buyer’s reservations, the stronger they usually are.
 The deal will end up stagnating in the later stages while you try to convince your prospect to buy.

 Consider delving into their concerns as early on a possible.
 I once heard a salesperson begin his demo call by asking, “Are there any reasons you see [product] not working for you?”

 Pinpointing potential blockers before the buyer had even seen the solution had three main effects:

 The rep projected confidence: If the rep was unsure if the product was a good fit, they probably wouldn’t have asked such a bold question.